CodingIsaac/cybersecurity_fundamentals/applyMitreAtt&ckFramework.md

         The MITRE ATT&CK Framework offers several advantages:
     </p>
     <ul>
-        <li>Improved threat detection by understanding how adversaries behave.</li>
+        <li>Improved threat detection by understanding how adversaries think and behave.</li>
-        <li>Enhanced communication among teams using a common taxonomy of tactics and techniques.</li>
+        <li>It enhances communication among teams using a common taxonomy of tactics and techniques.</li>
-        <li>Better prioritization of vulnerabilities based on real-world attacker methods.</li>
+        <li>Creates a better prioritization of vulnerabilities based on real-world attacker methods, tactics and techniques.</li>
-        <li>Facilitation of red and blue team exercises to test and strengthen defenses.</li>
+        <li>It facilitates red and blue team exercises to test and strengthen defenses.</li>
     </ul>

 <h2>How does the MITRE ATT&CK Framework compare to other cybersecurity models?</h2>
     <p>
         While models like the Lockheed Martin Cyber Kill Chain focus on the stages of an attack, the MITRE ATT&CK Framework goes deeper by detailing specific tactics and techniques used at each stage.
 This granular approach makes ATT&CK particularly effective for mapping real-world adversarial behavior and designing targeted defenses.
     </p>